Evel Knievel Museum

 The Evel Knievel Museum is a non-profit museum formerly located in Topeka, Kansas, United States.
 The museum houses the largest collection of authentic Evel Knievel memorabilia in the world, including interactive experiences.
 In May 2024, it was officially announced the museum will close its Topeka location and move to Las Vegas, Nevada.
-Construction is ongoing on the new building with expected opening in 2025.
+Construction is ongoing on the new building with expected opening in early 2026.

 History

 It was established and founded by Mike Patterson, Lathan McKay and James Caplinger.

 Evel Knievel during his lifetime expressed the goal of having a museum honoring his legacy.
 Evel Archaeology began in February 2012 to re-collect Knievel's motorcycles, vehicles, wardrobe, artifacts, and personal effects.

 In 2013 a mutual connection to rock and roll legend Jerry Lee Lewis and a Mack truck laid the foundation for the Evel Knievel Museum.
 Frustrated with a lack of progress, Lathan McKay and Marilyn Stemp set out to find a new home for Knievel's Mack truck dubbed "Big Red" as the restoration had stalled.
 A business partner made a phone call to Harley-Davidson dealer Mike Patterson of Topeka, Kansas, whose team of motorcycle restoration experts had recently completed a ground-up rebuilding of Jerry Lee Lewis's 1959 Panhead.

 Patterson's team had never restored a Mack truck, but they had access to the expertise needed and nearly 100 individuals signed on to the project.
 During the 18-month restoration, Patterson, Mckay, and James Caplinger decided to build the Evel Knievel Museum.
 Patterson built an addition to his Harley-Davidson dealership in Topeka to house the attraction.

 The Evel Knievel museum was named one of the top 10 best new national attractions in 2017 by USA Today, and is officially authorized by the Knievel estate.